peterhinch/micropython-async/v3/docs/DRIVERS.md

 The basic concept draws on the work of
 [Matthias Wandel](https://github.com/Matthias-Wandel/Pico-femtofarad)
 and [AncientJames](https://github.com/AncientJames/jtouch).
-The code was rewritten from scratch.
+The code is original and human-written.
 The state machine runs continuously, pushing values to the RX FIFO: in practice the FIFO fills and the SM stalls, waiting for Python to `get` a value.
 The `get` occurs in a timer hard ISR: it is guaranteed to be fast because the FIFO is always full.
 The ISR puts samples into a small circular